 – Marketing collateral that can be used for conversation starters, drop off / leave behind material at the practices, key differentiators between you and your competitor

 – Referral pads or an even easier way for these partners to refer patients to you.
 You cannot dictate how this referring physician would send referrals – whether they call in, send a referral via P2P or their own EMR, whether they send via fax, your referral pad or whatever fits within their workflow.
 You need to prepare your farmer / referral coordinator team with that information

-- To be able to add account intelligence while you are out in the field and are going door to door.
+– Software to be able to add account intelligence while you are out in the field and are going door to door.
 These could include newly discovered staff name, numbers, details on the staff .. or the same with doctors that you discovered when you visited the practice

-- To be able to add reminders to yourself about following up with a practice on specific dates/times
+– Software to be able to add reminders to yourself about following up with a practice on specific dates/times

-- To be able to check in/check out of the practices you visit so that you don’t constantly have to report back to your boss manually
+– Software to be able to check in/check out of the practices you visit so that you don’t constantly have to report back to your boss manually

 – To be able to define your route for the day intelligently (i.e. optimized to minimize driving times) without having to be a google maps wizard

 – To be able to communicate with your practice staff instantly while you are at the practice you are visiting

 – To be able to have a clear idea about the practice and the patients they have referred to your practice over the past year (at least) as soon as you enter the practice – so you are not caught off guard while you’re there